Skip to content

 Can I bring my dog up Under Saddle Yoke?

-Is there mobile signal on Under Saddle Yoke?
+What's mobile reception like on Under Saddle Yoke?

-Good signal on summit; EE reliable.
+Solid summit coverage; EE behaves well.
 Fine Moffat Hills viewpoint.

 Is Under Saddle Yoke safe in winter?